julianpietsch/baby/README.md

 - automated assignment of buds to mothers, and
 - estimation of the time of birth (cytokinesis) from growth rate.

+The algorithm is described in:

+Julian M J Pietsch, Alán F Muñoz, Diane-Yayra A Adjavon, Ivan B N Clark, Peter S Swain, 2022, A label-free method to track individuals and lineages of budding cells (in submission).

 ## Installation

 BABY can be used with Python versions 3.6-3.8 (see below for details).
 If you